Alex-Samari/movie-streaming-dashboard/README.md

 # MovieStreamingDashboard

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1 as the Angular developer challenge for [SAVVYY](https://savvyy.ai/) in 2020.

+For detailed guide on how to complete the challenge on your own, please refer to the [Instructions](docs/instructions.md)

 ## Development server